eDyablo/study-docker-way/course introduction/homework/README.md

 ```

 Do the following steps.
 1. Install docker and docker-compose using any suitable for your system(workstation) way.
+You can find instructions on the [official Docker site](https://www.docker.com/get-started/).

 2. Modify [`docker-compose.yaml`](./docker-compose.yaml) file to use `hello-seattle` container image and run the following commands.